Indianapolis Water Quality at a Glance

 Is Indianapolis Water Safe to Drink?

-- Chromium-6: Averaging 80 ppt (4 times higher than levels with negligible cancer risk); not currently regulated by EPA
+- Chromium-6: Averaging 80 ppt — approximately 4 times higher than levels with negligible cancer risk; not currently regulated by EPA with a specific MCL

-- Pesticides: Detection of atrazine, 2,4-D, simazine in treated water; agricultural runoff concerns
+- Pesticides: Detections of atrazine, 2,4-D, and simazine in treated water from agricultural runoff into surface water sources

-Indianapolis – Indiana – Water Quality Report 2025: PFAS Testing, Infrastructure Concerns & Safety across your city
+Indianapolis — Indiana — Water Quality Report 2026: PFAS Testing, Lead Service Lines & Safety Across the City

-Indianapolis Citizens Energy Group manages water services for the greater Indianapolis area, serving approximately 900,000 customers across Marion County and portions of surrounding counties.
-The system includes over 4,000 miles of water mains, four treatment facilities, and various surface and groundwater sources, delivering roughly 125 million gallons daily to the Indianapolis metropolitan area.
+Citizens Energy Group manages water services for the greater Indianapolis area, serving approximately 900,000 customers across Marion County and portions of surrounding counties.
+As of 2025, the system includes over 4,600 miles of water mains, ten treatment facilities, and various surface and groundwater sources, delivering roughly 125 million gallons daily to the Indianapolis metropolitan area.
+See how Indianapolis compares to nearby cities on our Indiana water quality overview, or browse our national water quality database for wider context.

 Latest Testing Results

-- Testing Scope: Citizens Energy Group conducts over 11,000 water quality tests annually throughout the distribution system, including enhanced monitoring at residential sites, schools, and public facilities.
+- Testing Scope: Citizens Energy Group conducts over 11,000 water quality tests annually throughout the distribution system, with enhanced monitoring at residential sites, schools, and public facilities.

-- Compliance Status: Indianapolis water meets or exceeds all federal and state drinking water standards, maintaining full compliance with EPA and Indiana Department of Environmental Management regulations.
+- Compliance Status: Indianapolis water meets all federal and state drinking water standards set by the EPA and Indiana Department of Environmental Management (IDEM), maintaining full compliance across all regulated parameters.

 Diverse Water Sources

-- Source Water Protection: Comprehensive watershed management programs including buffer zone maintenance, agricultural best practices partnerships, and regular source water assessments.
+- Source Water Protection: Comprehensive watershed management including buffer zone maintenance, agricultural best practices partnerships, and regular source water assessments help reduce contaminant loading from agricultural runoff.

 Advanced Treatment Technology

-- Multi-Barrier Treatment: Surface water undergoes coagulation, flocculation, sedimentation, filtration, and disinfection with state-of-the-art monitoring at each stage.
+- Multi-Barrier Treatment: Surface water undergoes coagulation, flocculation, sedimentation, filtration, and chlorine disinfection with continuous state-of-the-art monitoring at each stage across ten treatment facilities.

-- UV Disinfection: Addition of ultraviolet light treatment at surface water facilities provides enhanced protection against cryptosporidium and other chlorine-resistant pathogens.
+- UV Disinfection: Ultraviolet light treatment at surface water facilities provides enhanced protection against cryptosporidium and other chlorine-resistant pathogens.

-- Corrosion Control: Optimized pH adjustment and orthophosphate-based corrosion inhibitors prevent lead and copper leaching from plumbing systems throughout the distribution network.
+- Corrosion Control: Optimised pH adjustment and orthophosphate-based corrosion inhibitors prevent lead and copper leaching from plumbing systems throughout the distribution network.

 Customer Protection Initiatives